10 Best Things to do in Asakusa

 Get your discounted tickets for Tokyo Skytree here

-7. Sumida river cruise
+7. Sumida River Cruise

 Sumida river gets a lot of attention throughout the year, whether it’s fireworks festivals, adjacent landmarks, riverside cafes, gardens, or evening strolls.
 Sure, the sides have plenty of entertainment, but you won’t be totally satisfied until you’re cruising down it!
 There are a few different types of cruises.
 Still, you’ll get great views of the surrounding landmark structures like Skytree and the golden flame of the Asahi beer brewing company!
 Cruising down a river can’t possibly seem like a dull plan on a sunny day with tons of things to do before and after!